smolcan/ag-grid-jpa-adapter/docs/docs/filtering/column-filter/set-filter.md

 ## Set Filter Model
 Set filter model is represented by [SetFilterModel](https://github.com/smolcan/ag-grid-jpa-adapter/blob/main/src/main/java/io/github/smolcan/aggrid/jpa/adapter/filter/model/simple/SetFilterModel.java) class.

+## Supplying Filter Values
+Since the Server-Side Row Model does not have all data loaded in the browser, you must provide the list of unique values for the set filter manually.

+The adapter provides the `supplySetFilterValues` method, which automatically fetches distinct sorted values from the database for a given column.

 ## Grid using Server Side Set Filter
 - `Product` uses default set filter